The Delaware Liberty Bell replica

 By 1952 there were 315 Tastee Freez locations.
 By 1957 the upstart was a serious contender for the American soft serve crown, with 1,800 stores nationwide.

-In 1982, as Jack and Diane peaked, so too, did Tastee Freez.
+In 1982, as Jack and Diane peaked, so too did Tastee Freez.
 That year, the Denovo Corporation — owners of several root beer-themed drive-in franchises — purchased the company.
-Other Devono brands gradually consumed the Tastee Freez brand, and by 1992 there were only 340 stores.
-Today, just 22 freestanding Tastee Freez locations remain.
+Other Devono brands gradually consumed the Tastee Freez brand; by 1992, there were only 340 stores.
+In 2018, just 22 freestanding Tastee Freez locations remained.
+There are now four.

 Ultimately, Dairy Queen would keep their crown.
 Berkshire Hathaway acquired the brand in 1998.
 Today there are 6,400 locations around the world.